0bkevin/mustafinho/AMA.md

 ## Techstack Overview

 - **Languages:**
-Javascript/Typescript, Python, Solidity,
+Javascript/Typescript, Python, Solidity, Cairo

 - **Frameworks:**
-React, Nextjs, brownie, hardhat, truffle
+React, Nextjs, brownie, hardhat, truffle, Protostar, Nile

 - **Tools:**
-Pinata, Textile IO, IPFS, Ingura, Alchemy, Git, slither, mythx
+Pinata, Textile IO, IPFS, Ingura, Alchemy, Git, slither, mythx, Fleek, Tenderly, Tally

 - **Testing:**
 Chai Library, pytest

 ## Best Personal Projects:

-**Crowdfy:** A crowdfunding protocol that uses the minimal proxy pattern to make a campaign, every campaign has its own contract and its own storage variable.
+**Crowdfy:** A crowdfunding protocol that uses the minimal proxy pattern to make a campaign, every campaign has its own contract and its own storage.
+Has capabilities to do yield farming with the funds collected and swap tokens received by the contributors to the actual token that the campaign is receiving.
+Has its own token and its own governance mechanism.
 There is a website where you can interact with the project.

   - Techstack: Solidity, truffle, React, IPFS, Slither